Kitty Pryde: Joining the X-Men

 Kitty joined the X-Men, and assumed the costumed identity of Sprite.
-Early in her career as an X-Man, Kitty's adult self from an alternate future took possession of her body in the present to help X-Men thwart the assassination of Senator Robert Kelly by the second Brotherhood of Evil Mutants.
+Early in her career as an X-Man, Kitty's adult self from an alternate future took possession of her body in the present to help X-Men thwart the assassination of Senator Robert Kelly by the second Brotherhood of Mutants.
 Kitty then singlehandedly defeated a N'Garai demon.
 Kitty also briefly attended the White Queen's Massachusetts Academy when her parents became convinced that she needed to be with students of her own age, but following a failed attempt to subdue the X-Men, Frost revoked Kitty's admission.

 During her teen years, Kitty fostered a number of close relationships with others at the school and in the X-Men.
 She developed a crush on Colossus and became close friends with his little sister Illyana Rasputin.
 Initially uneasy around Nightcrawler and other mutants with physical deformities, Kitty finally overcame her fears and became close friends with him.
 Kitty also befriended Lockheed, an intelligent alien resembling a dragon, who followed her home after a mission in outer space.
 Lockheed is extremely loyal to Kitty, and the two of them share a psychic bond.
 Wolverine became something of a mentor to Kitty despite his usually gruff personality.
 Storm came to view Kitty as the daughter she never had.

 Though Xavier has threatened to reassign Kitty to the New Mutants, a team of younger mutants he established in the absence of the X-Men, ever since the X-Men returned from outer space, she never ended up joining the group, who she derisively calls the "X-Babies".
 Kitty was later abducted by the Morlocks and nearly forced to wed Caliban.
 She was then abducted by the White Queen, but rescued by the New Mutants.

 During this time, Kitty began to date Colossus, although this did not last long.
 Colossus developed feelings for an alien woman named Zsaji whom he met on the Beyonder's planet in the first Secret Wars.
 Colossus' feelings toward Zsaji were primarily a side effect of her own unique healing abilities, which she had used on him after he became injured.
 Regardless, Colossus' feelings were real and he returned to Earth consumed with grief after Zsaji's death.
 He admitted to Kitty that he loved Zsaji, which hurt her deeply and ended the budding romantic relationship.
-Kitty had made good friends with a local boy from Salem Central named Doug Ramsey around this time, but her feelings for him never went as deep as his for her, and they never actually dated, though they remained close, even more so after Doug's status as a mutant was revealed and he joined the New Mutants under the codename Cypher.
+Kitty had made good friends with a local boy from Salem Central named Doug Ramsey around this time, but her feelings for him never went as deep as his for her, and they never actually dated.
+The two remained close, even more so after Doug's status as a mutant was revealed and he joined the New Mutants under the codename Cypher.
 They remained friends until his death some time later.